hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 ## Convolutional Neural Networks from the ground up

-This section offers a brief summary of parts of the Stanford course [Convolutional Neural Networks for Visual Recognition (CS231n)][cs231n] that are relevant to our problem.
+This section offers a brief summary of parts of the Stanford course [Convolutional Neural Networks for Visual Recognition (CS231n)][cs231n] that are relevant to our style transfer problem.
 If you’re even vaguely interested in what you're reading here, you should probably take this course. *It is outstanding*.

 ### The image classification problem